yaswanthteja/Python_Resources/Interview_Questions.md

 else:
     print(" The number is not a Perfect number")
 ```
-# Write a code to Remove all characters from string except alphabets
+# 6.Write a code to Remove all characters from string except alphabets
 ```
 #take user input
 String1 = input('Enter the String :')